 Wheatley emergency site reduction complete, new boundaries outlined

-Officials with the Municipality of Chatham-Kent say more streets have reopened and the emergency site reduction is complete in Wheatley.
+More positive news out of Wheatley, as municipal officials in Chatham-Kent have announced the reopening of more streets and that the emergency site reduction is complete.

-Following the activation of street and traffic lights on Tuesday, Talbot Road and Erie South were reopened, however, it does remain blocked turning onto Erie Street North.
+Talbot Road and Erie South were reopened on Tuesday following the activation of street and traffic lights, but it does remain blocked turning onto Erie Street North.

 Fences were moved Monday, over nine months since the explosion.